 In San Antonio eight agencies and departments have reached a new agreement to share data and speed up cross-agency partnerships.
 This forms part of a series of innovative governance measures that are driving forward the city’s innovation programme.
 By Jonathan Andrews

-When Craig Hopkins joined the City of San Antonio in July 2017 as chief information officer, there was a set of core agencies–transport, water, energy, housing and others–that he knew he was going to have work with.
+When Craig Hopkins joined the City of San Antonio in July 2017 as chief information officer, there was a set of core agencies–transport, water, energy, housing and others–that he knew he was going to have to work with.

 At the time, all of his counterpart CIOs were fairly new to their positions as each agency had gone through a period of high turnover, which Hopkins felt could work to his advantage.